Purpose of The Guide

-- Make sure you have a windows based computer available that is connected to the same internet network that you intend to connect the camera to.
+- Make sure you have a Windows or Apple computer available that is connected to the same internet network that you intend to connect the camera to.
 This program is not available for other operating systems.

 - If you own a smartphone or tablet it is usually easier to configure the camera using the mobile app so consider doing so.
 Click here to see how to do that.

 Let's Get Started

 Before we begin we need to find out a bit of information about your Wi-Fi network.
 Make sure that your computer is connected to your network using a Wi-Fi connection.